-Special resolutions passed at the annual general meeting held 27 May 2022:
+Special resolutions passed at the annual general meeting held 8 May 2023:

-- 1. Authorise company to remunerate non-executive directors for services as recommended by the remuneration committee; and - 2.
+- Authorise company to remunerate non-executive directors for services as recommended by the remuneration committee; and - 2.
 Authorise the board of the company to provide financial assistance to related or inter-related companies.

-Ordinary resolutions passed at the annual general meeting held 27 May 2022:
+Ordinary resolutions passed at the annual general meeting held 8 May 2023:

-- 1. Re-election of MrTS Dube as a director; - 2.
-Confirm appointment of Mr RJ Fehrsen as a director; - 3.
-Confirm appointment of Mr JM Kesler as a director; - 4.
-Appointment of Mr RJ Fehrsen as a member of the Audit and Risk Committee; - To re-appoint Mr PE Burton as member of the audit and risk committee; - To re-appoint MrTS Dube as member of the audit and risk committee; - To re-appoint KPMG Inc. as the auditor of the Company; - 8.
-To pass a non-binding advisory vote on the Company's implementation report on the remuneration policy;
+- 1. Re-election of Mr PE Burton as a director; - 2.
+Re-election of Mr JM Kesler as a director; - 3.
+To re-appoint Mr RJ Fehrsen as a member of the Audit and Risk Committee; - 4.
+To re-appoint Mr PE Burton as member of the Audit and Risk Committee; - 5.
+To re-appoint MrTS Dube as member of the Audit and Risk Committee; - 6.
+To re-appoint KPMG Inc. as the auditor of the Company; - 7.
+To pass a non-binding advisory vote on the Company's remuneration policy; - 8.
+To pass a non-binding advisory vote on the Company's implementation report on the remuneration policy.

-Corporate resolutions passed at the directors' meeting held 16 March 2022:
+Corporate resolutions passed at the directors' meeting held 20 March 2023:

 - 1. Authorisation granted to the company secretary to sign the annual compliance certificate as required by the JSE Listings Requirements; - 2.
-Approval of the annual financial statements of R&E for the year ended 31 December 2021; - 3.
-Authorisation granted to Mr PE Burton to sign the annual financial statements of R&E for the year ended 31 December 2021; and - 4.
+Approval of the annual financial statements of R&E for the year ended 31 December 2022; - 3.
+Authorisation granted to Mr PE Burton to sign the annual financial statements of R&E for the year ended 31 December 2022; and - 4.
 Authorise R&E to provide financial support to its subsidiaries.